PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 A mode can choose its setpoint type(s) it wants to use to control the vehicle.
 The used types also define the compatibility with different vehicle types.

-The following sections provide a list of commonly used setpoint types.
+The following sections provide a list of supported setpoint types:

-You can also add your own type by adding a class that inherits from `px4_ros2::SetpointBase`, sets the configuration flags according to what the setpoint requires, and then publishes any topic containing a setpoint.
+- [DirectActuatorsSetpointType](#direct-actuator-control-setpoint-directactuatorssetpointtype): Direct control of motors and flight surface servo setpoints

-:::note
+:::tip
-More setpoint types can be found under [px4_ros2/control/setpoint_types/experimental](https://github.com/Auterion/px4-ros2-interface-lib/tree/main/px4_ros2_cpp/include/px4_ros2/control/setpoint_types/experimental).
+The other setpoint types are currently experimental, and can be found in: [px4_ros2/control/setpoint_types/experimental](https://github.com/Auterion/px4-ros2-interface-lib/tree/main/px4_ros2_cpp/include/px4_ros2/control/setpoint_types/experimental).

-This will likely still change in the future though.
+You can add your own setpoint types by adding a class that inherits from `px4_ros2::SetpointBase`, sets the configuration flags according to what the setpoint requires, and then publishes any topic containing a setpoint.
 :::

 <!--